Access to Public Lands

 The AMA supports responsible recreational access to public lands for the use of off-highway vehicles, including off-highway motorcycles, dual-sport motorcycles and all-terrain vehicles.
 This access should be administered by professional land managers to meet the needs of participants, protect the land and promote responsible use.

-The American Motorcyclist Association supports responsible recreational access to public lands for the use of off-highway vehicles, including off-highway motorcycles, dual-sport motorcycles and all-terrain vehicles.
+The American Motorcyclist Association supports responsible recreational access to public lands for the use of off-highway vehicles (OHV), including off-highway motorcycles, dual-sport motorcycles, adventure motorcycles and all-terrain vehicles.
 This access should be administered by professional land managers to meet the needs of participants, protect the land and promote responsible use.

-While the AMA recognizes that no single recreation type is appropriate for every setting, there are certainly many places where OHV use can exist in harmony with other uses, while preserving important natural and cultural resources.
+While the AMA recognizes that no single recreational activity is appropriate in every setting, there are clearly numerous examples of places where OHV activities take place in conjunction with other uses, while still respecting and conserving important natural and cultural resources.

 The Benefits of OHV USE